-Lupe’s AntojitosLupe’s Antojitos is the Bernalillo cousin of Lupe's Antojitos in the Southeast Albuquerque.
+Lupe’s AntojitosLupe’s Antojitos is the Bernalillo cousin of Lupe's Antojitos Y Comida Mexicana in southeast Albuquerque.
 This one is installed in the corner of a gas station convenience store on Camino del Pueblo: You walk through the convenience store to get to the restaurant.
 Once inside, the Central Mexican menu includes three types of molcajetes, a specialty of Mexico City that presents an entire meal served in a stone mortar.
 Lamb barbacoa is cooked for hours until it barely clings to the bone, its drippings cooked into a brothy consommé.
 There are several caldos that could bring the dead back to life, including a chicken soup rivaling mom’s.
 And for you marineros, there’s even excellent ceviche and fried, whole tilapia.
 (Alibi Staff, August 11, 2010)

 NEWSLETTERS Great Alibi stories, events and deals delivered to your inbox each week.
 No fooling!

 Together and Apart: An Albuquerque Urban Journey Through Dance at Keshet Center for the Arts